 |Time||1 hour 45 minutes (mostly in the oven)|

 |Directions||Place cabbage in pot, cover with water, and bring to a boil.
 Reduce heat to low, add vinegar, cover, and simmer until slightly softened, about 5-7 minutes.
 Drain and set aside.

-Heat oil in frying pan over medium-high heat; add onion, pepper, and ham; and sauté for 5 minutes.
-Add to Spanish rice.
+Heat oil in frying pan over medium-high heat; add onion, bell pepper, and lentils or mock meat; and sauté for 5 minutes.
+Stir in the Spanish rice.

 Preheat oven to 350.
 Grease baking dish.

 Lay out a cabbage leaf, place a large scoop of the mixture inside, roll up leaf, and place in dish, seam-side down.
 Repeat with remaining cabbage and filling.

 Combine tomato soup and water, pour over cabbage rolls, cover the dish with aluminum foil, and bake until cabbage is tender, about 1½ hours.